By Will Ward

 The Awful Truth About How To Learn Arabic

-From my experience, it takes 3-5 years of hard study to become practically useful at Arabic.
+From my experience, it takes 3 to 5 years of hard study to become practically useful at Arabic.
 What do I mean by “practically useful”?

 - Able to read a newspaper article without having to look up most key words